ntop/nDPI/wireshark/README.md

 ## Installation

 - Copy the ndpiReader application (it is located under nDPI/example) to the Extcap path.
-See Wireshark -> About menu for identifying the extcap directory.
-Under OSX it is usually /Applications/Wireshark.app/Contents/MacOS/extcap
+See Wireshark -> About menu for identifying the "Personal Extcap path" directory.
+Under MacOS it is usually /Users/username/.wireshark/extcap
-- Copy the ndpi.lua plugin under ~/.wireshark/plugins (or in the global Wireshark plugins directory)
+- Copy the ndpi.lua plugin under ~/.local/lib/wireshark/plugins

 ## Usage